 This is a vital road network and freight corridor, and these major upgrades will provide a safer and more pleasant driving experience for locals, tourists and freight operators, as well as reduce travel times.

-The Australian and Tasmanian Governments are investing $500 million to upgrade the Midland Highway to a minimum 3-star AusRAP Safety Rating along the key north-south corridor, with the Australian Government committing $400 million and the Tasmanian Government committing $100 million.
+Minister for Infrastructure and Transport, Michael Ferguson, highlighted how the Australian and Tasmanian Governments are investing $500 million to upgrade the Midland Highway to a minimum 3-star AusRAP Safety Rating along the key north-south corridor, with the Australian Government committing $400 million and the Tasmanian Government committing $100 million.

 To date, 16 projects have been completed and four projects are currently under construction.